 The entity shows significant positive excess liquidity which is monitored on a quarterly basis,

-The main liquidity resources are the assets mainly cash, government bonds, corporate bonds & equities and the main needs are coming from life lapses or deaths.
+The main liquidity resources are the assets mainly cash, government bonds, corporate bonds & equities and the main needs are coming from payment on occurring claims.

 The liquidity position remains relatively stable over time.